22 Best Restaurant Bathrooms in Greater Boston

 The stock pot-sinks and penny-tiled floors are an extension of the industrial-chic interior at this hip, Seaport meze bar.

 “The only two things we knew when we started talking about this project was we wanted a copper bar top, and we wanted all our staff’s baby pictures lining the bathroom,” says owner Mike Shaw.
-The final product does indeed feature mainly employees of the sushi spot and sister restaurant Loco Taqueria, but spend some time looking for baby pics of Jay-Z, NHL Rangers center Kevin Hayes (a Dorchester native), and a couple other celebs.
+The final product does indeed feature mainly employees of the sushi spot and sibling restaurant Loco Taqueria, but spend some time looking for baby pics of Jay-Z, NHL player Kevin Hayes (a Dorchester native), and a couple other celebs.

 118 Dorchester St., South Boston, 617-766-3450, fatbabysouthboston.com.

-Retro vibes inform this new, Quincy Center cocktail bar, but the four, individual, gender-neutral bathrooms are definitely progressive.
-Each one has its own theme, from an Antarctic, penguin-populated chamber, to the purple Prince bathroom.
+Retro vibes inform this Quincy Center cocktail bar, but the four individual, gender-neutral bathrooms are definitely progressive.
+Each one has its own theme, from an Antarctic, penguin-populated chamber to the purple Prince bathroom.

 1464 Hancock St., Quincy, 617-845-5711, idlehourquincy.com.

-The vintage Life magazine ads and sexy pin-up portraits covering the walls in the restrooms here nod to sister Trina’s Starlite Lounge, but the TVs above the toilets are right at home in this small but mighty sports bar.
+The vintage Life magazine ads and sexy pin-up portraits covering the walls in the restrooms here nod to the aesthetic at sibling and neighbor Trina’s Starlite Lounge, but the TVs above the toilets are right at home in this small but mighty sports bar.

 Stoked Wood Fired Pizza Company